jimburton/sudoku/README.md

 + [A Tour of the Haskell Prelude](http://undergraduate.csse.uwa.edu.au/units/CITS3211/lectureNotes/tourofprelude.html): shows all standard Haskell functions that you get without importing any module.

-We encourage you to go and find information about the functions that are mentioned in the hints.
+You are encouraged to find information about functions mentioned in the hints.

 ## Preparation